cosmos72/gomacro/doc/generics.md

 template [T1, T2...] func ...
 ```

-Template type declarations are represented with *ast.TypeSpec as usual,
+Template type declarations are represented with `*ast.TypeSpec` as usual,
-with the difference that TypeSpec.Type now contains
+with the difference that `TypeSpec.Type` now contains
 `&ast.CompositeLit{Type: <type declaration>, Elts: [T1, T2 ...]}`

-Template function and method declarations are represented with *ast.FuncDecl
+Template function and method declarations are represented with `*ast.FuncDecl`
-as usual, with the difference that len(FuncDecl.Recv.List) > 1:
+as usual, with the difference that `FuncDecl.Recv.List` now has two elements:
-the first receiver is nil for functions and non-nil for methods,
+the first element is nil for functions and non-nil for methods,
-further receivers are &ast.Field{Names: nil, Type: <i-th template arg>}
+the second element is `&ast.Field{Names: nil, Type: &ast.CompositeLit{Elts: [T1, T2 ...]}}`

 #### Using templates ####